uditalias/injex/website/docs/introduction.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection)

 :::note
-Currently you should use the Injex framework with TypeScript.
+Currently, the Injex framework works only with TypeScript.
 :::